Neko-Box-Coder/ssLogger/README.md

 1. Clone this repository **recursively**
     - `git submodule add https://github.com/Neko-Box-Coder/ssLogger.git <folder name>` and `git submodule update --init --recursive`
     - Or `git clone --recursive https://github.com/Neko-Box-Coder/ssLogger.git`
-2. Decide if you want to use this with header-only or with source
+2. There are two ways to use ssLogger:
     - Header only:
-        1. Edit & include `include/ssLogSwitches.hpp` as you like
+        1. Edit (or redefine macros) specified in `include/ssLogSwitches.hpp` as you like
-        2. Include `include/ssLogger/ssLog.hpp` to your header(s) below `ssLogSwitches.hpp`
+        2. Include `include/ssLogger/ssLog.hpp`
-        3. Include `include/ssLogger/ssLogInit.hpp` to your entry point **ONCE**
+        3. Include `include/ssLogger/ssLogInit.hpp` to your entry point **ONCE** (above `include/ssLogger/ssLog.hpp`)
     - Source with CMake:
         1. Add `add_subdirectory(<path to ssLogger> <optional binary directory>)` to your `CMakeLists.txt`
         2. Link ssLogger with your target. `target_link_libraries(<Your Target> PUBLIC ssLogger)`